* Barrick offer for Acacia "fair"- Barrick CEO

 By Zandi Shabalala and Nichola Saminather

-LONDON/TORONTO, May 24 (Reuters) - Barrick Gold Corp's offer to buy the rest of Acacia Mining reflects the risk the Canadian-listed mining company faces in increasing its exposure to Tanzania, its chief executive said on Friday.
+LONDON/TORONTO, May 24 (Reuters) - Barrick Gold Corp's offer to buy the rest of Acacia Mining for $787 million is fair because the Canadian company is taking on more risk by increasing its exposure to Tanzania, its chief executive said on Friday.

-Barrick, which owns 63.9% in London-listed Acacia, on Tuesday proposed to buy out the minority shareholders as part of efforts to resolve a 2017 tax dispute with the Tanzanian government.
+Barrick, which owns 63.9% of London-listed Acacia, proposed on Tuesday to buy out the minority shareholders as part of efforts to resolve a 2017 tax dispute with the Tanzanian government.

-Barrick's offer values Acacia at $787 million, a near 11% discount to its closing share price on Tuesday and 42% below Barrick's own audited valuation of Acacia's assets in its 2018 annual report.
+However, its offer, which was not a firm intention, represents a near 11% discount to Acacia's closing share price on Tuesday and is 42% below Barrick's own audited valuation of Acacia's assets in its 2018 annual report.

-But Bristow said the offer was fair as Barrick was taking on more risk.
+The discount has elicited complaints from some of Acacia's minority shareholders, but Bristow said the offer was fair because Barrick was taking on more risk.